PhantomMC/PhantomMini/README.md

 # Description
 A lightweight [MicroPython](http://docs.micropython.org/en/latest/unix/quickref.html) program that responds to minecraft java clients' pings with a MOTD message and an icon.
-As Phantom works by responding to [Server List Pings](https://wiki.vg/Server_List_Ping), it is designed to work on extreme low-end servers.
+<br />As Phantom works by responding to [Server List Pings](https://wiki.vg/Server_List_Ping), it is designed to work on extreme low-end servers.

 Note that, by design, Phantom can not function as a playable/connectable server instance.